psong1/z-ems/README.md

 ## [Description](#table-of-contents)

 - Z is a company with 40 full-time employees and will triple their workforce within the next 18 months.
-We have provided them a new employee management system that will help them maintain their employee data.
+We have provided them a new employee management system that will help them maintain their employee data as it continues to grow.

 ## [Tech Stack](#table-of-contents)